 With one Perfect Draft under my belt, and not necessarily using the Zero-RB philosophy, the goal for my second article was target more wide receivers early.

 For this draft I’ll be picking ninth in a 10-team PPR league.
 QBs get four points for a passing TD and the other scoring is pretty typical.
-Once again, I’ll be using the Draft Analyzer (DA) software that comes free with your 4for4.com subscription.
+Once again, I’ll be using the Draft Hero (DA) software that comes free with your 4for4.com subscription.

 This PPR league features the following starting lineup: 1 QB, 2 RB, 3 WR, 1 flex (TE, WR, RB), 1 TE and 1 defense.
 I did cap teams from taking more than 2 QBs and 2 TEs as well as no more than 1 defense, but DA is pretty solid as far as keeping the final roster realistic with what a normal draft will follow.
 Still, taking more than two QBs or TEs isn’t likely to happen in typical leagues and I didn’t want it to happen here.